 That’s not the first campaign we witnessed in US but we’ve spend the last 6 months traveling and completely missed all the campaign adds and candidate canvassing.
 We’ve arrived home the night before election day and the only option I have is to try to learn all about candidates from their websites.

 A democrat incumbent for US congress, Paul Welch, also has 5 children.
-What's up with Vermont politicians breeding like rabbits?
-A republican challenger, Paul Beaudry, 'believe[s] that the life of the unborn is precious'.
-Not so much a born life as he 'will NEVER sign any bill that violates the 2nd Amendment!'.
+What’s up with Vermont politicians breeding like rabbits?
+A republican challenger, Paul Beaudry, believe[s] that the life of the unborn is precious.
+Not so much the born life as he will NEVER sign any bill that violates the 2nd Amendment!.
 From that we are to understand that he is for unrestricted possession of guns.
 Somebody should explain to him though that signing bills that violate the constitution is not what congressmen are asked to do on a daily basis.
-He also 'pledge[s] to provide our military with the tools necessary to achieve victory in the War on Terror.'
-He probably thinks it's still 2006 which is when even Bush administration stopped using that term.
-I assume that by 'the tools necessary' he means - among other things - guns, bombs, planes and things that effectively kill people.
-And I don't like the way he smiles either.
+He also pledge[s] to provide our military with the tools necessary to achieve victory in the War on Terror.
+He probably thinks it’s still 2006 which is when even Bush administration stopped using that term.
+I assume that by the tools necessary he means - among other things - guns, bombs, planes and things that effectively kill people.
+And I don’t like the way he smiles either.

 Governor race features a republican Brian Dubie and a democrat Peter Schumlin.
 Much to my surprise there is a separate ticket for lieutenant governor so it can come from a different party than the governor.
 I shouldn’t be that surprised as this arrangement is practiced by 18 out of 43 states that have lieutenant governor office.
 And it is not as bizarre as the original procedure of awarding the US president and vice-president offices to a winner and a runner-up.
 But it was changed way before we could have a chance to witness a potential Bush-Gore administration.